exceljs/exceljs/README.md

 Note that ExcelJS cannot process the formula to generate a result, it must be supplied.

-Note that function semantic names must be in English and the separator must be a comma
+Note that function semantic names must be in English and the separator must be a comma.

 E.g.